 Freelancing does not just benefit employees.
-Employers can also maximize their gains from hiring freelancers with the following benefits.
+Employers and hiring managers can also maximize their gains from hiring freelancers with the following benefits.

 - Cost savings.
 Employers can save on costs by hiring freelancers, especially those from low-cost countries such as the Philippines, India, and Latin America.

 - On-demand services.
 Clients can hire freelancers based on the demand or volume of workload they need to delegate.